freemocap/documentation/docs/getting_started/installation.md

 ```
 freemocap
 ```
+Put together, steps 3 & 4 should look like this in your terminal:
 ![Alt text](../assets/images/carbon_pipinstall_freemocap.png)

-A GUI should pop up that looks something like this
+Once `freemocap` is entered into your terminal, a GUI should pop up that looks something like this:

 ![image](https://user-images.githubusercontent.com/15314521/239695690-90ef7e7b-48f3-4f46-8d4a-5b5bcc3254b3.png)

-# You're in! :sunglasses:
+# Congrats, you're in! :sunglasses:

 Now that you've got FreeMoCap installed, follow the instructions in the [Single-Camera Tutorial](getting_started/single_camera_recording/) (and/or [Multi-Camera Calibration Guide](getting_started/multi_camera_calibration/) guide) section for next steps!